Donald Bren: Conservation

 In 2008, the state of California also designated the land as the first California Natural Landmark because of the land's ecological value.
 The protected land, once a part of Irvine Ranch, is operated by The Irvine Ranch Conservancy.
-Recently, Bren completed his pledge to set aside more than 50,000 acres of the original 93,000-acre ranch as open space by designating 20,000 acres (81 km2) to Orange County, California, as an open-space and parklands gift in June 2010.
-The gift was accepted in a unanimous decision by the Orange County Board of Supervisors and was the largest donation of private property to public ownership in Orange County history.
-In a ceremony in the same year, he was recognized for donating more than 20,000 acres of pristine wilderness that he gave to Orange County, asking only that it remain open space forever.
+In June 2010, Bren completed his pledge to set aside more than 50,000 acres (202.3km2) of the original 93,000-acre ranch as open space by designating 20,000 acres (81 km2) to Orange County, California, as an open-space and parklands gift.
+This was the largest donation of private property to public ownership in Orange County history.
+That year, he was recognized for donating more than 20,000 acres of pristine wilderness to Orange County, asking only that it remain open space forever.
 In August 2014, the Irvine Company announced plans to donate and preserve 2,500 additional acres of land previously approved for housing, bringing the preserved lands of the Irvine Ranch to 60%.

 Gale Norton, former U.S. Secretary of the Interior, speaking about Bren's history of land donations, said, "The Irvine Ranch illustrates what cooperative conservation is all about.
 A conservation-minded corporate citizen is working hand-in-hand with federal and state agencies, The Nature Conservancy, local communities, private citizens and other partners to thoughtfully and purposefully create an environment where both people and wildlife can thrive."

 Research

 In 2007, Bren made a $2.5 million commitment to the Burnham Institute for Medical Research in La Jolla, California.
 The contribution established The Donald Bren Presidential Chair and the money donated was used to support research conducted by the Institute such as cancer, neurodegeneration, diabetes, and childhood diseases among others.

-From a 2011 interview, solar energy is one of the areas he is exploring for a future philanthropic gift.
-Bren said, "It's my view that solar energy may be the ultimate solution for energy for most of the world.
+In a 2011 interview, Bren indicated that solar energy is one of the areas he is exploring for a future philanthropic gift.
+He said, "It's my view that solar energy may be the ultimate solution for energy for most of the world.
 I believe, based on what little I know about it, that there is a possibility of a breakthrough."